 Net metering allows you to earn credits for surplus power generation.
 Your meter will compare the electricity you generate to the amount you consume.
 Any excess electricity will flow out into the grid, and credit your utility account.
 You are only billed for the “net” amount of energy used.

 This incentive helps balance the naturally occurring highs and lows of solar production with your energy use.
 Net metering means your extra solar output during daylight hours can help pay for the energy you use at night.

 Rhode Island’s Renewable Energy Fund (REF) offers an attractive cash rebate based on the size of the system.
 Commerce RI pays $0.85 per watt, up to a maximum of $7,000 per project.

 US SolarWorks makes this process easy by handling all of the rebate paperwork for you.
 If you choose to take advantage of the REF state rebate, you are also eligible for net metering, but not the feed-in tariff.

 Rhode Island Feed-In Tariff

-Through the Renewable Energy Growth Program (REG), Rhode Island residents have the option of purchasing your electricity at a premium price for a contracted period of time.
+Through the Renewable Energy Growth Program (REG) option, National Grid provides a 15-year contract for purchasing all your solar electricity output at a premium price.
 If you choose to utilize the REG Program, you are not eligible for net metering or the state rebate program.